trodemaster/netatalk/AURP_PACKET_DETAILS.md

 1. **Source IP MUST be actual interface IP**, not `0.0.0.0`
    - Use `getifaddrs()` to detect actual IP
    - Remote peers need valid source IP for responses
-   - **Inside Mac Networking v2**: Domain Identifiers are used to uniquely identify AURP peers across IP networks
+   - **Inside Macintosh: Networking**: Domain Identifiers are used to uniquely identify AURP peers across IP networks

 2. **Destination IP is peer's advertised Domain Identifier**
    - From AURP peer configuration